 As a recent opinion piece argues, the system “financially benefits one family over another purely on the basis of race”.

-One of the major gripes with the racial quota is that it often results in sellers, who are ready and willing to sell their units, having to turn away willing buyers, simply because the buyer is of the ethnicity whereby the quota has been maxed out.
+One of the major gripes with the ethnic quota is that it often results in sellers, who are ready and willing to sell their units, having to turn away willing buyers, simply because the buyer is of the ethnicity whereby the quota has been maxed out.